-In addition to morning classes, several clinics and tournaments including basketball, bocce, golf chipping, 3 v.
-3 volleyball, and table tennis are scheduled.
+In addition to morning classes, several clinics and tournaments including bocce, golf chipping, and table tennis are scheduled.
 Sign-up sheets are in the Dining Hall North Lounge.
 Check the special events schedule in your Blue Book for specific times and locations, along with a schedule of activities.
-If you're interested in creating a pick-up game, please contact a Field Sports staff member for assistance with scheduling and equipment.
+If you're interested in creating a pick-up game, please contact a Field Sports staff member for assistance with scheduling and equipment, or you can ask the office to check out various sports equipment.

 - Water Fitness including stand up paddle board classes and other water fitness possibilities like aerobics, kayaking, aqua Zumba, etc. Take advantage of waterfront and fitness opportunities in Walloon! - TRX & Strength Training TRX straps to the fitness room expand the possibilities for classes focusing on strength training at Camp.
-Additional guidance may be offered during open gym times as well. - Cardio & Running from programs like the Michigania Mile and Zumba to 5K runs and circuit and interval training, take advantage of classes that are sure to get you pumped up.
-Keep an eye out for new and unique options every summer for all ages from the Fitness Staff.
-Class descriptions are posted on the Fitness room door. - Other Bootcamp, Pound: Cardio Drumming, Kids Classes, Teens Classes, Yoga-Pilates Fusion, etc.
+Use our hand weights and exercise bands during Body Pump, Core Pilates, and open gym. - Cardio & Running from programs like Zumba and 5K runs to circuit and interval training, take advantage of classes that are sure to get you pumped up.
+Keep an eye out for a variety of unique options every summer for all ages from the Fitness Staff.
+Class descriptions are posted on the Fitness room door. - Other Kids classes will be offered during the kids grid.